eiffel-community/eiffel-intelligence/wiki/query-aggregated-objects.md

 Query on aggregated objects can be performed using the above mentioned endpoint.
 There are two possibilities to query aggregated objects.

-## Perform query on created aggregated object using event id
+## Perform Query for Existing Aggregated Object Using Event Id
     GET /aggregated-objects

 **URI parameters**: